Spaces of smooth embeddings and configuration categories: Derived mapping spaces and homotopy Kan extensions

 Let $j\co \sC \to \sD$ be a functor between small categories (possibly enriched over spaces).
 It induces, by precomposition with $j$, a functor $j^*\co\PSh(\sD) \to \PSh(\sC)$.
 (Here $\PSh(\sC)$ indicates \emph{presheaves on $\sC$} and so denotes the category of contravariant functors from $\sC$ to $\sS$.)
 Then $j^*$ has both a left and a right adjoint

 The functor $\LK{j}$ (respectively, $\RK{j}$) is usually called the left (respectively, right) Kan extension along $j$.

 Let us focus on the \emph{left} Kan extension.
 If we choose the projective model structure on $\PSh(\sC)$ and $\PSh(\sD)$, then $(\LK{j}, j^*)$ becomes a Quillen pair.
-Indeed, $j^*$ preserves fibrant objects and $\LK{j}$ preserves (generating) cofibrations since, being a left adjoint, $\LK{j}$ satisfies
+Indeed, $j^*$ preserves fibrations and $\LK{j}$ preserves (generating) cofibrations since, being a left adjoint, $\LK{j}$ satisfies

 for any object $c$ of $\sC$ and object $K$ of $\sS$.
 As a consequence, for $F$ in $\PSh(\sC)$ and $G$ in $\PSh(\sD)$ the map

 obtained by applying $\RR j^*$ and then precomposing with the derived unit